How does the supercritical GMC converge?

 Then, as follows from the proof of Proposition~\ref{pr:laplaceJoint} below, we have $\smash{\E[\bfZ_{\gamma}^{\sqrt{\smash[b]{2d}}/\gamma}] < \infty}$.
 In particular, this implies that $\bfZ_{\gamma}$ is almost surely finite. \end{remark}

 \begin{remark} Theorem~\ref{th:stableConv} is significantly more general than \cite[Theorem~2.2]{Glassy}.
 For instance, taking $n = 1$ and $\rmW_{1, \cdot} = 0$, we not only recover Theorem~\ref{th:GlassyEx} but also obtain a relatively explicit representation for the multiplicative constant appearing in front of the limiting measure.
-Indeed, the constant $c$ appearing in \cite[page~646]{Glassy} is given by
+Indeed, we deduce that the constant $c$ appearing in \cite[page~646]{Glassy} (and for which only an existence statement is provided there) is given by

 \end{remark}

 For $\gamma > \sqrt{\smash[b]{2d}}$, we define the constant $\beta(d, \gamma)$ by letting

 Theorem~\ref{th:stableConv} is a direct consequence of the following result, the proof of which is given in Section~\ref{sub:JointStable}, where we compute the joint Laplace transform of the collection of measures $(\mu_{\gamma, t, i})_{i \in [n]}$.
 In what follows, for a measure $\nu$ on $\R^d$ and a function $f:\R^d \to \R$, we write $\nu(f)$ to denote the integral of $f$ against $\nu$.